By

 For women entrepreneurs to build successful businesses, they also need the opportunity to apply their new talents and skills.
 One of the primary obstacles to doing so is limited access to finance; because women are less likely to have legal title to assets like land or a history of formal crop sales, they face particular challenges in receiving loans to fund investments in their businesses.

-To help address that problem, Project Awalé has worked with community members to create 26 village savings and loan associations (VSLAs).
+To help address that problem, Project Awalé worked with community members to create 26 village savings and loan associations (VSLAs).
 These grassroots, self-managed organizations allow members to safely save their money and access microfinance loans.
 To help ensure that these groups are inclusive and support women’s economic empowerment, the project also provided women’s leadership training to 24 VSLA officials.

 Assetou Bitie, a participant of Project Awale